REST API Shell Scripts

 Standard Authentication (non-federated)

-If your login experience to XTAM is a simple prompt like the one shown below, then you will use the following to authenticate using our REST APIs.
+If your login experience to PAM is a simple prompt like the one shown below, then you will use the following to authenticate using our REST APIs.

 #!/bin/bash